 We’ve finally hit that point in life where we have enough ‘stuff’ and mostly pretty stuff too.
-So when it comes to crafting and making things for the holidays- I’m trying to focus on things that will become parts of our decor for years to come and one of the ways to make that happen?
+So when it comes to deciding on which Christmas Cricut crafts to make for the holidays- I’m trying to focus on things that will become parts of our decor for years to come and one of the ways to make that happen?
 Personalize them!
 And make traditions around them!

-Today I’m excited to share this DIY sign for Santa to leave out on Christmas eve from your kids.
+Today’s Cricut Christmas craft is this DIY sign for Santa to leave out on Christmas eve from your kids – I’m excited to show you how to make this!

 This post is in partnership with Cricut… which is how I was able to cut this wood without pulling out the scroll saw!
 I’m so so happy with how it turned out and can’t wait to make it part of our tradition, leaving milk and cookies out for Santa!